-You have more space in your extra directory, and it is probably enough for now.
-If you don't see an extra directory yet, be patient.
+You have more space in your groups directory (500 GB per lab), and it is probably enough.
+If you don't see a groups directory yet, be patient.
 It will be created.
-Later you can look into using xdisk to sign up for as much as 1 TB of space for up to 150 days.
-You can currently buy or rent additional space if you wish.
-Again, changes are coming to storage in 2020.
+Later, you can look into using xdisk to sign up for as much as 20 TB of space for up to 150 days, renewable once (this allocation is at the lab level).
+You can no longer buy or rent additional space.